Paulswith/TinyServer/README.md

 I think it will help developer data-debug effective, Don't need to write fake-data in the code.

+- tips `request and response only support json format.`

 ## design with: Cpp-11  QT5.11.1  QtWebApp(A aswesome web design with Qt)